songjiahaocoding/PeterDB/report/project4.md

 ### 8. Aggregation
 - Describe how your basic aggregation works.
+  - For COUNT, I add 1 to the count variable whenever I get a next tuple.
+Return this value as the final result.
+  - For MIN and MAX, I keep a variable which represents the max and min value.
+During the scan, I will update the value.
+  - For SUM, I will use a variable to sum up all the value during the scan
+  - For AVG, I will behave like SUM.
+Then use the sum variable and the count variable to compute the AVG

 - Describe how your group-based aggregation works.
 (If you have implemented this feature)